memgraph/memgraph-platform/README.md

 iwr https://windows.memgraph.com | iex
 ```

-By running `docker ps`, you'll notice two containers running and if you head over to `localhost:3000`, Quick Connect in Memgraph Lab will detect Memgraph running on your system.
+By running `docker ps`, you'll notice `memgraph-mage` and `memgraph-lab` containers running.
+If you head over to `localhost:3000`, Quick Connect in Memgraph Lab will detect Memgraph running on your system.
 Check out the basic [Docker Compose file](./docker-compose.yml) and update it to fit your needs.

 To start `mgconsole`, run the following command: